 Update(2/13/17) – Since originally writing this post we’ve developed a few more pizza crusts that also have claims to the keto pizza crust crown.
 We now have a delicious deep dish low carb pizza recipe that you might want to give a try when trying to decide on the real champion!
 Also, in a few weeks we’ll be releasing an incredible chicken-based keto pizza crust.
 Spoiler Alert!
 That one might just be my favorite.

 The Contenders for the Keto Pizza Crown

-We have a video on our YouTube Channel that walks you through the steps for creating both of the pizza’s we are analyzing today.
+We have a video on our YouTube Channel that walks you through the steps for creating both of the low carb pizzas we are analyzing today.
 If you’re more of a visual learner this might be your jam, or should I say crust?!:

-We will be rating the crusts based on 3 key metrics:
+We will be rating the keto pizza crust recipes based on 3 key metrics:

 - Nutrition – (20%)

 Anyone who has done a poorly planned science project knows you need to come up with some kind of rating system to make your experiment look legit.
 This is ours!
 If you’re not familiar with our blog or YouTube channel, the content is created by 2 of us(Matt and Megha) and we will both be weighing in to get to the bottom of this issue.
 We’re going 60% on taste.
 You could argue that this should be an even higher percentage, but 60% is about right for us.
 We talked about the factors that go into our decision to make a given crust on a certain night, and taste is definitely king, but nutrition and difficulty are also going to factor into our decision.
 Nutrition is something that is always somewhere in our decision process, but might weigh more/less heavily depending on how strict we are being at the time.
 Difficulty is a constant factor.
 The easier something is to make the more inclined we are to make it.
 Let’s get after it!